rhodunda/pfwtfp-dice-thrower-atl-se-010620-gap/README.md

 to be writing this in a _procedural_ style.
 You shouldn't be thinking about `class` definitions or any of that stuff.
 Just write methods.

-- Reiterate the purpose: practicing our skills in enumerables and arrays
+Our focus should be practicing our skills in `Enumerable`s and `Array`s

 ### Generate Emulated Die Throws